 Students in this class develop a repertoire of sailors’ songs: work songs, forecastle songs, ballads, and more.
-Seaport chantey staff will teach you the history of sea music and encourage you to perform chanteys as part of sail-handling and similar demonstrations on the Museum’s ships.
+Seaport chantey staff teach you the history of sea music and encourage you to perform chanteys as part of sail-handling and similar demonstrations on the Museum’s ships.
 No vocal experience required.

 Boat Handling / Boat Building

-The boat handling class allows students with little or no sailing experience to both become comfortable on the water and develop some advanced skills.
+The boat handling class allows students with little or no sailing experience to become comfortable on the water and develop some advanced skills.
 Beginning with basic sailing terminology and maneuvers, the class progresses to individual sailing instruction.
 Rigging and de-rigging, care and maintenance of the vessel, points of sail, marlinespike seamanship, and water safety are just a few of the skills students learn.
-By the end of the semester, all participants master sailing solo in ten-foot Dyer Dhow sail boats.
+By the end of the semester, all participants master sailing solo in ten-foot Dyer Dhow sailboats.
 Spring semesters, students also learn boat-building skills and participate in the construction of a small boat.

 Just as the original crews on Mystic Seaport’s Joseph Conrad and Charles W. Morgan handled sails high above deck, so will you learn how to climb, set and furl sails, and do rigging work aloft.
 Mystic Seaport displays living history to its visitors as staff members—known as the Demonstration Squad—perform the crafts and skills of a nineteenth-century seaport community.
-In this class, you’ll also row and sail 30-foot whaleboats, split codfish, tong for oysters, and cook over a nineteenth-century fireplace, all while educating Seaport visitors about maritime history and life.
+In this class, you’ll also row and sail 30-foot whaleboats, tong for oysters, and cook over a nineteenth-century fireplace, all while educating Mystic Seaport Museum visitors about maritime history and life.